WASdev/ci.docker.websphere-traditional/test/README.md

 # Building and Testing images

-IBM WebSphere Application Server Classic images can be built and verified using the test scripts provided
+IBM WebSphere Application Server Classic images can be built and verified using the test scripts provided.

 ## Build and Test image